dev-geddy/react-es6-nodejs-bank-transactions/README.md

 # My Transactions Interpreting Tool
-Application purpose is to parse bank transactions history from CSV file, categorise expenses and visualise balance over time.
+Application purpose is to parse bank transactions history from CSV file, categorise & aggregate expenses and visualise balance over time.

 ## How to run
 Once project is checked out, run the following commands: